skills/code-with-codespaces/README.md

 # Code with GitHub Codespaces and Visual Studio Code

-_Develop code using GitHub Codespaces and Visual Studio Code!_
+_Develop your project with a pre-configured development environment using Codespaces!_

 ## Welcome